wondrousWebWorks/cape-safari/README.md

 The copyright information, wondrousWebWorks logo and famous quote all display as expected.

 ### Devices and Browsers
 The website has been successfully tested on a variety of mobile devices, ranging from the most popular Android devices to Appel devices including tablets.
 Testing has also been performed on a selection of browsers, including *Chrome, Opera, Firefox, Brave, Safari* and newer versions of *Internet Explorer* (Edge).
+A few inexplicable animation issues have been noted on *Safari* mobile browsers and should be addressed and fixed in future.

 ## Deployment